Quantum metrics from length functions on \'etale groupoids: AF groupoids

 \section{AF groupoids}

 We begin this section by reminding the reader about AF groupoids, in particular those with compact unit spaces.
-Suppose $\G$ is a second-countable ample \'etale groupoid, where $\Go$ is a compact Cantor space.
+Suppose $\G$ is a second-countable ample \'etale groupoid, where $\Go$ is a totally disconnected compact Hausdorff space.
 We then say that $\G$ is an \emph{AF-groupoid} if there exists an increasing sequence $\G_1 \subseteq \G_2 \subseteq \ldots \subseteq \G$ consisting of clopen subgroupoids for which \begin{itemize} \item $\G_n$ is principal for every $n\in \N$; \item $\G_n^{(0)} = \Go$ for every $n \in \N$; \item $\G_n$ is compact for every $n \in \N$; \item $\G = \cup_{n=1}^\infty \G_n$. \end{itemize} Note that such a $\G$ must be principal.
-As shown in \parencite[Theorem 3.9]{GiordanoPutnamSkau2004}, any AF groupoid may be realized as the groupoid arising from a Bratteli diagram.
-Since we will be interested in constructing length functions from Bratteli diagrams, we proceed to explain how the groupoid and the Bratteli diagram are related.
+Moreover, we note that AF groupoids are in general not compactly generated.
+As shown in \parencite[Theorem 3.9]{GiordanoPutnamSkau2004}, any AF groupoid may be realized as the groupoid arising from a Bratteli diagram, and this is the manner in which we will realize them.
+Indeed, as the length function we will be concerned with arises from a Bratteli diagram and an in-depth understanding of the construction is necessary for the proof of \cref{thm:CQMS-from-AF-groupoids}, we provide the details on how an AF groupoid arises from a Bratteli diagram.